-Section 6: Finalising an inquest witness statement
+Section 6 - Finalising a statement

-Accuracy is vital.
-Once information is committed to a signed statement, anything incorrect or misleading will take explaining in the witness box and can affect your credibility in court.

-Once you have produced a draft statement, it is a good idea to send this to your legal team for an accuracy check.
-The legal team will advise on whether you need to include additional detail or address other issues in your statement before it is shared with the Coroner.

-It is often helpful to seek guidance from more senior colleagues who have experience of drafting statements for the Coroner to ensure that your statement does cover everything it needs to.
+- Accuracy!
+Once information is committed to a signed statement, anything incorrect or misleading will take explaining in the witness box and can affect how the credibility of a witness is viewed by the Coroner and other parties. - Once you have produced a draft statement, it is a good idea to send this to your legal team for an accuracy check.
+The legal team will advise on whether you need to include additional detail or address other issues in your statement before it is shared with the Coroner. - It is often helpful to seek guidance from more senior colleagues who have experience of drafting statements for the Coroner to ensure that your statement does cover everything it needs to.

 Having a senior colleague review your statement after a first draft is usually beneficial and they can also cross check this to the medical records and advise on whether you have missed anything in your review of the case.

-When asking a colleague or your legal team to check and test your statement, this is to ensure you have not missed anything important and to test the accuracy of your statement.
+- When asking a colleague or your legal team to check and test your statement, this is to ensure you have not missed anything important and to test the accuracy of your statement.
 It is important to remember that your statement should be expressed in your own words and should reflect your evidence.
-You should never be influenced to include something you are not happy with.

-Remember this is your statement and you must be completely comfortable that it is truthful, accurate and includes all of the relevant information.
-Only sign and date the statement once you are happy that it reflects your final evidence to the Coroner.

-Always keep a copy of your statement for future reference.
+You should never be influenced to include something you are not happy with. - Your statement is a public document once it is disclosed to the Coroner, and it will be seen by other interested parties including the family and other clinicians from different organisations (if involved). - Remember this is your statement and you must be completely comfortable with what is contained within it.
+Only sign and date the statement once you are happy that it is in its final form. - Always keep a copy of your statement for future reference.

-Section 7: Common pitfalls to avoid
+Section 7 - Common pitfalls